 This Brazilian supermarket in the “Little Brazil” section of Queens is a center of NYC’s Brazilian community

 Brazilian New Yorkers

 João De Matos hosts the Brazilian Day festival.
 Renowned artist Vik Muniz splits his time between New York City and Brazil.
+He has tile art installations at the (Q) 72nd St station.
+He is represented by Sikkema Jenkins & Co.
 Dance Theatre of Harlem has some wonderful Brazilian dancers.
 Forro in the Dark is a great Brazilian club forro band.
 Bossa nova singer Bebel Gilberto splits her time between New York and the world.
 Geova makes incredible handmade fashion in the East Village.
 Marguerita Bornstein is a famous Brazilian illustrator and cartoonist living in Brooklyn.